-The Standards for Registered Training Organisations (RTOs) 2015 include standard 4 requiring that the College provides accurate and accessible information about itself, its services and performance to inform prospective and current learners and clients.
-Specifically, the standard requires:
+The Standards for Registered Training Organisations (RTOs) 2015 and the National Code 2018 include standards requiring that the College provides accurate and accessible information about itself, its services and performance to inform prospective and current learners and clients.
+Eastern College Australia is committed to providing information that is both accurate and factual and aligns with the National Code of Practice for Providers of Education and Training to Overseas Students 2018.
+Standard 1: Marketing information and practices have been incorporated into this policy.

-Information, whether disseminated directly by the RTO or on its behalf, is both accurate and factual, and:
+Specifically, information, whether disseminated directly by the RTO or on its behalf:

 - accurately represents the services it provides and the training products on its scope of registration;